grammyjs/website/site/docs/plugins/guide.md

 ## Designing a Dummy Middleware Plugin

-Let's assume we would like to design a plugin that only responds to certain users!
+Let’s assume we would like to design a plugin that only responds to certain users!
 For example, we could decide to only respond to people whose usernames contain a certain word.
 The bot will simply refuse to work for everyone else.